mix test.json (ex_unit_json v0.2.5)

 • --group-by-error - Group failures by similar error message

-• --quiet - Suppress Logger output for cleaner JSON (sets Logger level to :error)
+• --quiet - Suppress Logger output and TIP warnings for clean JSON piping

 • --no-warn - Suppress the "use --failed" warning when previous failures exist